hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 !!!
 Warning

-Be careful not to misuse or overuse this type of ListItem.
+Be careful not to misuse or overuse the Generic ListItem.
 Relying on this escape hatch too often could result in an overly complex Dropdown.
 !!!

 ![Generic ListItem type](/assets/components/dropdown/dropdown-listitem-types-generic.png =449x*)